ozerbaykal/fiver_Full_Stack/README.md

 ```

-## 📌 **TypeScript-Specific Enhancements**
+## TypeScript-Specific Enhancements

-✔ Type-Safe API Responses - No more any type, strict typings for all responses.
+- Type-Safe API Responses - No more any type, strict typings for all responses.
-✔ Zod for Validation - API requests are validated using Zod to prevent malformed data.
+- Zod for Validation - API requests are validated using Zod to prevent malformed data.
-✔ Typed Express Middleware - Strongly typed middleware for authentication and role-based access.
+- Typed Express Middleware - Strongly typed middleware for authentication and role-based access.
-✔ Custom Hooks with TypeScript - Fully typed React Query hooks for API communication.
+- Custom Hooks with TypeScript - Fully typed React Query hooks for API communication.

-## 📌 **Contributing**
+## Contributing

 Want to contribute?
 Follow these steps:

 Fork the repository 🍴